amardomingo/gsilejos/README.md

 At the moment this document was edited, we are migrating the simulator from lejos 0.8 to 0.9.1.
-Any help, insight or contributions to the project are welcome and and appreciated.
+Any help, insight or contributions to the project are welcome and appreciated.
 Please, feel free to contact us any time.

 About the Project